isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-16-post-Ceylon Spinach.md

   <h4>Growing:</h4>
 	<p>Ceylon spinach grows rapidly when fed with high nitrogen fertilisers.
 Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised regularly</a> two weeks after germination for a fuller crop.</p>
 	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune regularly</a> to improve ventilation and allow light to reach more of the plant.</p>
+		<p>As a fast-growing vine, this plant needs a sturdy <a href="/page-index/hardscapes/trellises/">trellis</a> to scramble on, or it can be left to sprawl on the ground. </p>
 	<p>This vine grows large very rapidly and can climb up to 10m if a tall enough surface is available.
 Prune it back to manageable heights (around 1.5m) to make harvesting and maintenance easier.</p>
 	<br>
 </section>